 When people ask me, “Why do you love movies so much?”, I answer the same way every time.
 A film is created through the eyes of people.
-Meaning all the emotions in life, with its many trials and misfortunes, are portrayed by artists who have felt much of what we have felt in one way or another.
+Meaning all the emotions in life, with their many trials and misfortunes, are portrayed by artists who have felt much of what we have felt in one way or another.
 We are all unique yet we all understand what it is to feel.
 That is why movies are such beautiful representations of what being human is all about.

 The Ancient Greeks had four defined terms for Love: Philia, the love between friends; Storge, the love and affection between family members; Eros, romantic and sexual love; and Agape, the unconditional love of God for humanity.

-4 Movies That Teach Us The Definition of Love
+4 Movies That Teach Us The Definition Of Love

 1. Philia: Good Will Hunting (Rated R)

-In my opinion this is the most underrated film to ever be released in the history of cinema – I cannot give it enough recognition.
-The plot follows an unrecognized genius, Will Hunting, (Matt Damon) as he struggles to cope with the past while navigating the present, which eventually leads him to seeking therapy.
+In my opinion, this is the most underrated film to ever be released in the history of cinema – I cannot give it enough recognition.
+The plot follows an unrecognized genius, Will Hunting, (Matt Damon) as he struggles to cope with the past while navigating the present, which eventually leads him to seek therapy.
 Will and his therapist, Sean Maguire, (Robin Williams) are complete opposites, but they eventually grow and learn from each other.
 They develop a great love and friendship which is more than merely an understanding that they need one another – together, they guide each other to a better place.
 (Strong language in the clip.)

 2. Storge: Toy Story (Rated G)

 The core of this film is the friendship between a band of toys who come in all shapes, sizes, and personalities.
-It shows that we never know where we may find friendship, which is the beauty of this marvellous film.
-In life we come across many people who we consider to be friends.
+It shows that we never know where we may find friendship, which is the beauty of this marvelous film.
+In life, we come across many people who we consider to be friends.
 Some stay with us while others may move on, but the memories always remain.
 Each friend leaves their mark on you and plays a part in shaping your character.
 A friend’s impact on who you are can be one of life’s greatest joys, and you never know where you will find it.
 That is the message of Toy Story – in spite of our differences, we can still be friends!

 3. Eros: Eternal Sunshine of the Spotless Mind (Rated R)

-This movie is the heartbeat which kick started a series of independent romantic films that have gone on to mainstream success.
+This movie is the heartbeat that kick-started a series of independent romantic films that have gone on to mainstream success.
 Starring Jim Carrey and Kate Winslet, the premise for this beautifully orchestrated piece is an estranged couple who have literally erased each other from their memories – and memory is where the majority of the film is set.
 At the center of this story is the idea that love is not easy and that we cannot simply erase our feelings; in order to achieve true happiness it takes courage, strength and a lot of hard work.
 The film is a powerful reminder to cling to the memories that make it all worth the effort to love.
 This is a movie that everyone should see at some point.
 The acting is superb and all the credit goes to Charlie Kauffman who wrote this incredible screenplay about the difficulties of love.

 4. Agape: Rocky Balboa (Rated PG)